 The simmering process causes the collagen of the bones, ligaments and cartilage to be broken down into gelatin which is made up of the conditional amino acids proline, glycine, glutamine and arginine.
 All of these amino acids play important physiological roles and provide the building blocks needed to form and maintain healthy bones.

-While broth contain levels of all twenty amino acids, following is the profile of these four key amino acids in
+While broth contains levels of all twenty amino acids, following is the profile of these four key amino acids in

 TONEMADE ORGANIC DEHYDRATED BEEF BONE BROTH:

 Broth also provides essential minerals, including electrolytes, in forms that are easily absorbed; calcium, magnesium, phosphorus, silicon, sulphur and other trace minerals that are all important for supporting healthy circulation, neural functioning and digestion.
 We keep added sodium levels low to ensure bone broth contains an ideal balance of sodium and potassium to support cellular health and efficiency.

 Mineral content: TONEMADE ORGANIC DEHYDRATED BEEF BONE BROTH:

 Mineral content: TONEMADE ORGANIC DEHYDRATED CHICKEN BONE BROTH:

 Collectively called glycosaminoglycans, glucosamine, hyaluronic acid and chondroitin sulfate are also important nutritional compounds found in broth.
 These play primary roles in maintaining the integrity of cartilage, collagen and elastin throughout the body.

 + I have heard that broth helps to heal the gut?
 How?